laramiedunlap/PortfolioComparison/README.md

 * The data was gathered from google finance and imported using .csv files.

-* While this was a very simple assignment, it would be simple to turn this into a dashboard for comparing different portfolios strengths, weaknesses, risk tolerance, etc.
+* It would be simple to turn this into a lot of these lines into methods and make a dashboard for comparing different portfolios strengths, weaknesses, risk tolerance, etc.